-- References: one of the following: - -4-H 764, How to Study, Collect, Preserve and Identify Insects. - -How to Make an Awesome Insect Collection, ID-401 (available online, extension.entm.purdue.edu/401Book/default.php?page=home, or through The Education Store). - Title: - Collection Insect Collection, Grade X (where X = your grade in school)

-Poster - Choose one of the topics listed below, appropriate for your grade in school, and use that topic for your exhibit title.
+- References: 4-H764 How to Study, Collect, Preserve and Identify Insects or How to Make an Awesome Insect Collection, ID-401, available online at (http://extension.entm.purdue.edu/401Book/) or through The Education Store. - Title: - o Collection - Insect Collection, Grade x (where x = your grade in school). - Poster Choose one of the topics listed below, appropriate for your grade in school, and use that topic for your exhibit title. - Orders: Use the orders listed on page 57 in ID-401 and the Table of Contents in 4-H-764.

-• Orders:

-Use the orders listed in the reference material (above), which are found on page 57 in ID-401.

-Display:
+Display

-Collect, mount (pins or vials), and identify insects personally collected in the U.S. only.

-Display your best specimens in an 18 x 24 inch box(es), orientated horizontally.
-When multiple boxes are used: list the box order (i.e. "box 1 of 3 boxes") and include your name in each box.

-ID 401 A-F cards (for grades 3-8) and 401-I cards (for grades 9 - 12) are to be placed inside the display box in an attractive manner.
+- o Collect, mount (pins or vials) and identify the insects personally collected in the US only. - Display your best specimens in 18" x 24" box(es), oriented horizontally, with a label in the lower right hand corner (name, grade & county). - When multiple boxes are used: list the box order (i.e., "box 1 of 3 boxes", and include your name in each box. - o ID 401 A-F cards (for grades 3-8) and ID 401-I cards (for grades 9-12) are to be placed inside the display box in an attractive manner.

-• Identification:
+Identification

-Collection display boxes are expected to contain the specified number of insects, families, and orders specified (see chart below).

-All insects must be in the adult stage and be properly mounted on insect pins or be contained in vials as directed.

-Pin Labels: Each pin or vial must contain two labels:

-- 1) Top label is to include collection date, location, and collector name. - 2) Bottom label is to include common name and other optional identification data

-Box Labels: Box labels (computer generated or neatly printed) are used for orders and families as required (see chart below) and are to be placed flat against the bottom of the box.
+- Collection display boxes are expected to contain the specified number of insects, families, and orders specified (see chart). - All insects must be in the adult stage and be properly mounted on insect pins or be contained in vials as directed. - o Pin Labels: Each pin or vial must contain two labels: - 1.
+Top label is to include collection date, location, and collector name. - 2.
+Bottom label is to include common name and other optional identification data. - Box Labels: Box labels (computer generated or neatly printed) are used for orders and families as required (see chart below) and are to be placed flat against the bottom of the box.
 Insects must be properly grouped directly under the correct order and family box label.
 For example, all insects belonging to a particular order must be placed under that order label.
-Orders to be used are listed in the reference book ID- 401.
+Orders to be used are listed in the reference book ID-401.
 If family level identification is required, the insects should be further grouped together under that family label.

-• Educational Box:

-One additional box (educational), based on the specific theme (see chart below), is required for grades 9-12, in addition to the insect collection boxes.
+Educational Box: One additional box (educational), based on the specific theme (see chart below), is required for grades 9-12, in addition to the insect collection boxes.
 This box can be created in any manner chosen (without the mounting, pinning or identifying restrictions specified above).